nchun003/gitlearn/docs/config.md

 #configuring your classroom

 Gitlearn is configurable through the `config.sh` script.
-The following varriable names can be be changed if needed.
+The following variable names can be be changed if needed.
 By default, the script is configured as followed:
 ```
 #######################################